Nezamrojba/chatsystem/RAILWAY_DISABLE_HEALTHCHECK.md

 # Disable Healthcheck in Railway

-## Quick Fix
+## Healthchecks are NOT Important

+**Healthchecks are optional** and not critical for your app to work.
+They're mainly used for:
+- Zero-downtime deployments (switching traffic only when new version is ready)
+- Monitoring service health

+**For your chat app, you can safely disable them** - your app will work perfectly fine without healthchecks.

+## Method 1: Railway Dashboard (Recommended)

-The healthcheck is configured in Railway's dashboard, not in code.
+The healthcheck is configured in Railway's dashboard.
 To disable it:

 ### Steps: